canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

-### R1D37
+### R1D36

-**Twitter:R1D37 Moving forward with Rails.
+**Twitter:R1D36 Moving forward with Rails.
 Great rest_tester lesson at @TheOdinProject!.
 Experimenting with rest-client and locarl rails server.
 Troubleshooting missing routes and missing methods and views on my 'users' controller.
 Great practice.
 Now ready to start my new Rails project 3 @microverseinc. #rails #ruby #fullstack #webdevelopment #100DaysOfCode

-### R1D36

-**Twitter:R1D36 working with model, view and controller lessons form TheOdinProject!.
-Learning to read the dry ruby guides from guides.rubyonrails.org, still great depth and lots of content to learn about.
-Eager to continue ASAP with another practice tutorial @microverseinc. #rails #ruby  #fullstack #webdevelopment  #100DaysOfCode

 ### R1D35

 **Twitter:R1D35 working with model, view and controller lessons form TheOdinProject!.
-Really dry ruby guides, but still great depth and content to learn.
+Learning to read the dry ruby guides from guides.rubyonrails.org, still great depth and lots of content to learn about.
 Eager to continue ASAP with another practice tutorial @microverseinc. #rails #ruby  #fullstack #webdevelopment  #100DaysOfCode

 ### R1D34